 Prevention and Management of OCD

-Preventing and managing OCD involves a comprehensive approach encompassing cognitive-behavioral therapy (CBT), medication, and lifestyle modifications.
-Exposure and response prevention (ERP), a specialized form of CBT, involves gradual exposure to feared stimuli while refraining from engaging in compulsive behaviors, facilitating habituation and symptom reduction.
+Preventing and managing OCD involves a comprehensive approach encompassing cognitive-behavioural therapy (CBT), medication, and lifestyle modifications.
+Exposure and response prevention (ERP), a specialised form of CBT, involves gradual exposure to feared stimuli while refraining from engaging in compulsive behaviours, facilitating habituation and symptom reduction.

 Cognitive therapy assists individuals in challenging irrational beliefs and cognitive distortions perpetuating OCD symptoms.
 Selective serotonin reuptake inhibitors (SSRIs), a class of antidepressants, rebalance neurotransmitter levels and alleviate OCD symptoms under medical supervision.